catherine-qi/ERSP/README.md

 ![Screenshots of <PROJECT_NAME> in use](example-1.PNG)

 ## <PROJECT_NAME> Architecture
 <PROJECT_NAME> follows the Macaw framework, a platform with modular architecture meant for conversational information seeking (CIS) research.
+The interface is implemented via Macaw, so the communication between the dialogue system and user is aided by Macaw.
 The high-level architecture of <PROJECT_NAME> is shown below:

 ![The high-level architecture of <PROJECT_NAME>](project-name-arch.png)